FlintOFF/esp32-weather-station/README.md

 # esp32-weather-station
 This weather station based on MCU ESP32 and use LCD display 1602 through I2C adapter PCF8574.
-The code writed on microPython
+The code developed on microPython.

 # install
 * install microPython